k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_broadway.md

 3. Try to limit the number of stages and the number of Actors within each stage.
 Use inner flows where applicable, especially when creating a split across several consecutive stages or when using nested iterations.

 4. There are no limitations on the iteration nesting level.
-However, to make a flow more readable, consider limiting a flow to 3 to 4 nesting levels.
+However, to make a flow more readable, consider limiting a flow to 3-4 nesting levels.

 5. Utilize the **DBLoad** Actor,  as it has a built-in functionality for INSERT, UPDATE or UPSERT commands (e.g. instead of DBCommand ).